mliebelt/pgn-viewer/readme.md

 ## Examples

-The included example `examples/sample.html` is my first try how to show the board.
-It will be expanded later by others (complete) examples that may be used to study the usage.
+The included examples in the directory `examples` are helping me to develop the functionality.
+To start them, just clone the repository, and open one of the files in a modern browser.
+They will be expanded later by others (complete) examples that may be used to study the usage.

-To use the examples, you have to first download this repository, and open the example files in the browser.
-See the different parameters used in this example, to customize the drawing of the board.

-The second example `examples/pgn.html` shows the first few moves of a game together with the (clickable) notation.
-This shows (at the moment) the deficits I have in using `chess.js` as a library.

-The third one `examples/evergreen.html` shows one of the most prominent games ever, with a beautiful ending.
-Play through the gmae, and try to manipulate the CSS and the parameters to see differences.

 ## Using the viewer

 To use the viewer in an HTML page, you have to do the following steps:

-   * include the necessary libraries (should be as short as possible)
+   * Include the necessary libraries (should be as short as possible)
-   * include the necessary CSS files
+   * Include the necessary CSS files
-   * Include a simple JavaScript inside your HTML page.
+   * Include some simple JavaScript code inside your HTML page.
-   * Include the necessary div containers for rendering of the board and the moves
+   * Include the necessary div container for rendering of the board and the moves

 ### JavaScript call inside page